-After users upgraded to Windows 10, some of them have noticed that the username being displayed, when they are signed in using a Microsoft Account is not what they wanted it to be.
-In some cases, the last name had got truncated whereas in other cases the email Id was being displayed.
-Today, we will see how you can change the displayed profile username of your Account in Windows 10.
+If you use Microsoft Account to log in and you want to change the User Account Name in Windows 11/10, you will have to follow this method.
+Some users who upgraded their PC to Windows 11/10 noticed that the username being displayed when they are signed in using a Microsoft Account is not what it was or what they wanted it to be.
+In some cases, the last name had got truncated, whereas in other cases, the email ID was being displayed.

-UPDATE: Things have changed in recent versions of Windows 10, and so this post has been modified/updated.
+UPDATE: Things have changed in recent versions of Windows 10, so this post has been modified/updated.

 Open Control Panel > All Control Panel Items > User Accounts.

 Select Change your account name to open the following panel.

 In the designated box, write the new name of your choice and click on Change Name.

 Your account name will change, and it will now appear in the login screen, Start Menu, etc.